Generic Name: cysteamine (sis TEE a meen)

 epilepsy or other seizure disorder;

-a history of depression or nervous system disorder; or
+a history of depression, drowsiness, or nervous system disorder; or

 a history of stomach ulcer or bleeding.

 FDA pregnancy category C. It is not known whether Procysbi will harm an unborn baby.
-Tell your doctor if you are pregnant or plan to become pregnant while using this medication.
+Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.

 See also: Pregnancy and breastfeeding warnings (in more detail)